-- A bachelor's degree or recognized equivalent from an accredited institution: - 2.
+- A bachelor's degree or recognized equivalent from an accredited institution; - 2.
 A grade point average of B or better (3.0); - 3.
-If the applicant comes from a country or political entity (e.g., Quebec) where English is not the official language, adequate proficiency in English to do graduate work, as evidenced by a TOEFL score of at least 90 on the iBT test, 570 on the paper-and-pencil test, 230 on the computer-based test, or an IELTS Band score of at least 7 (note that individual programs may set higher levels for any of these); and - 4.
-Sufficient undergraduate training to do graduate work in the given field.
+If the applicant comes from a country or political entity (e.g., Quebec) where English is not the official language, adequate proficiency in English to do graduate work, as evidenced by a TOEFL score of at least 90 on the iBT test, 570 on the paper-and-pencil test, or an IELTS Band score of at least 7 (note that individual programs may set higher levels for any of these); and - Sufficient undergraduate training to do graduate work in the given field.